otherguy/docker-dropbox/README.md

 - `POLLING_CHECK`
 Arbitrary command to execute during polling.
 This can be used to set up external healtchecks.
 Defaults to no command at all.
+For instance:
+`POLLING_CHECK=curl -fsS -m 10 --retry 5 -o /dev/null https://hc-ping.com/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx`

 - `SKIP_SET_PERMISSIONS`
 If this is set to `true`, the container skips setting the permissions on all files in the `/opt/dropbox` folder